mblum/nn/README.md

 ### Changing the floating number precision

-nn uses double precision floats by default.
+**nn** uses double precision floats by default.
 You can change this behaviour in the file `nn.h`.

           #define F_TYPE double

 ### MNIST dataset

-If you would like to test nn on the MNIST dataset, download the dataset from [here](http://yann.lecun.com/exdb/mnist/) and run the `mnist` tool.
+In order to test **nn** on the MNIST dataset, download the dataset from [here](http://yann.lecun.com/exdb/mnist/) and run the `mnist` tool.

           ./mnist path/to/data

-Training may take some time.
-Have fun!
+The tool will train a MLP with two hidden layers, containing 300 and 100 neurons respectively connected by 266.610 weights.

+### Using **nn** in your own project

+Just copy `nn.h` and `nn.cpp` into your workspace, make sure that the `Eigen` headers are found and start coding!